scalabli/quo/docs/api.rst

 Utilities
 ---------

-click.echo(message=None, file=None, nl=True, err=False, color=None)
+quo.echo(message=None, file=None, nl=True, err=False, color=None)
 Prints a message plus a newline to the given file or stdout.
 On first sight, this looks like the print function, but it has improved support for handling Unicode and binary data that does not fail no matter how badly configured the system is.

 Primarily it means that you can print binary data as well as Unicode data on both 2.x and 3.x to the given file in the most appropriate way possible.
 This is a very carefree function in that it will try its best to not fail.
-As of Click 6.0 this includes support for unicode output on the Windows console.
+As of quo 6.0 this includes support for unicode output on the Windows console.

 In addition to that, if colorama is installed, the echo function will also support clever handling of ANSI codes.
 Essentially it will then do the following: